Jaimie Orlosk, 2011

 My experience at BU was invaluable.
 I actually did not settle on a marine science major until my sophomore year.
 I initially applied for biomedical engineering, but switched to CAS almost immediately upon my arrival.
 Then I was on an environmental science track until I realized my interests were specifically in the marine sciences and BU had one of the top marine programs in the country.
-Most other marine majors at BU applied to BU solely because of BUMP, but it was a very happy accident for me.
+Most other marine majors applied to BU solely because of the Marine Program, but it was a very happy accident for me.

-I did the BUMP semester twice and both times, it was the most incredible academic experience I could hope for.
-What BUMP offers students is a chance to think for themselves, make their own mistakes, more importantly fix their own mistakes, and repeat.
-“Regular” college classes that take place in a classroom for an hour a day three times a week, just cannot give you all the skills you need to succeed in this field.
-You can learn as many fish names and textbook nutrient cycles as you wish, but there’s no point if you can’t apply that knowledge in the field.
-This is what BUMP provides.
+I did the Marine Semester twice and both times, it was the most incredible academic experience I could hope for.
+What the BU Marine Program offers students is a chance to think for themselves, make their own mistakes, more importantly fix their own mistakes, and repeat.

 Ultimately, I chose to seek out a job in the marine rehabilitation field.
-I recently finished an internship at the Marine Animal Rehabilitation Center (MARC) in Biddeford, Maine.
-The internship included nearly all aspects of husbandry and veterinary care for harbor seals.
+I finished an internship at the Marine Animal Rehabilitation Center (MARC) in Biddeford, Maine.
 I was actively involved in necropsies, fish preparation and feeding, water quality testing, cleaning and maintenance of the facility, animal physical exams and procedures, extensive animal restraint, and record keeping.
 I also worked on a policies project for NOAA, which should be helpful for marine rehab centers nationwide.
-This was an extremely hands-on internship and a great peek into the marine rehab field.
-Following this internship, I am certain that this is the field in which I’d like to remain.